mbakhoff/jpa-template/README.md

 The data is actually written to the database (flushed) on the following events:

 + prior to committing a Transaction
-+ prior to executing a JPQL query that overlaps with the queued entity actions
++ prior to executing a JPQL query (sometimes)
-+ before executing any native SQL query
++ before executing any manually written SQL queries

 ## Tradeoffs when using ORMs